ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/hacking-san-francisco-hills.html.md

 ## Result
-After some amount of data cleaning (Google's geocoder is sometimes not accurate, see how sloppy Geary is!) the final result is available at http://x61.fr/labs/sf-hills.
+After some amount of data cleaning (Google's geocoder is sometimes not accurate, see how sloppy Geary is!) the final result is available [in the labs section](/labs/sf-hills/).
 It's not over (I'm lazy and I have not finished all parts of SF yet) but it gives you a pretty good idea of where hills are when walking in the popular north eastern part of the city.